andrew-bruce/sunken/res/levels/README.txt

 - Levels are stored as text files
+- The active level must be called "level.txt"
 - Levels use symbols to represent different tiles
-- Levels must have at least 1 start and end tile
+- Levels must have at least 1 player spawn and 1 objective
-- Levels should preferably have a path between them ;)
+- Levels should preferably have a path through them ;)
 - Spaces will be ignored (easier to look at)

 - Level keys are as follows